 The nearby Mississippi coast was home to 11 casinos, which take in $1.3 billion annually.
 The state estimated Gustav could have cost $4.5 billion to $10 billion in property damage.
 This included:

 - $2 billion to $4.5 billion for homes, autos, and other personal property,

 - $1 billion to $2.5 billion for business property,

-Two weeks after Gustav, Hurricane Ike hit.
-It was the third costliest hurricane in U.S. history, after Katrina and Hurricane Andrew.
-Total U.S. property damage was $30 billion, six times greater than the damage from Hurricane Gustav.
+Two weeks after Gustav, Hurricane Ike hit Louisiana.
+It was the seventh costliest hurricane.
+Total U.S. property damage was $34.8 billion when adjusted for inflation.
+That's five times greater than Gustav's damage.

 The other most damaging hurricanes were more powerful or hit developed areas.
 The second worst, Hurricane Harvey cost $125 billion.
 It was a Category 4 hurricane that dropped more than 50 inches of rain on Houston.